'Napoleon Dynamite' star to premiere movie Knoxville

-KNOXVILLE - Jon Heder, star of Napoleon Dynamite and Blades of Glory, will be in Knoxville next week to promote his newest upcoming film.
+KNOXVILLE - Jon Heder, star of Napoleon Dynamite and Blades of Glory, is set to appear Monday in Knoxville to promote his newest film.

-Heder, along with co-stars Karen David and Rizwan Manji, will promote their new film The Tiger Hunter at the Regal Rivera Stadium 8 on Gay Street.
+Heder, along with co-stars Karen David and Rizwan Manji, will promote The Tiger Hunter at the Regal Riviera Stadium 8 on Gay Street.

+There'll also be a question and answer session with the actors about the movie.

+The film takes place in the 1970s when Danny Pudi's character travels to America as a young man.

 © 2017 WBIR.COM